fieldtrip/website/workshop/nigeria2025.md

 The final day is flexible, used for review, additional practice, or wrapping up unfinished work.
 Reflections on the week’s learning and experiences conclude the course.

+## Slides

+The slides will be shared as PDF throughout the week.
+You can access them at [this google drive folder](https://drive.google.com/drive/folders/1NxpOnxtXyMpjNN8MBCh8ij7eOWDZbueO?usp=sharing).

 ## How to prepare

 ### Installing FieldTrip